ReactGameHack/React-Game/README.md

 #  Player 1 uses asdw for controls
 #  Player 2 uses up down left right arrows for controls.
-#  If there are problems on chrome for player one, check if vimium is installed and disable.
+#  If there are problems on chrome for player one's controls, check if vimium is installed and disable.
+#  You can kill your character by carelessly reversing directions.

 #  Thanks for the Hackathon!
 It was fun.